American chestnut: Reduced population

-Although large trees are currently rare east of the Mississippi River, they exist in pockets in the blight-free West, where the habitat was agreeable for planting: settlers took seeds of American chestnut with them in the 19th century.
+American chestnuts were a common part of the forest canopy in much of its original range.
+Although large trees are currently rare east of the Mississippi River, they exist in pockets in the blight-free West, where the habitat was agreeable for planting: settlers took seeds with them in the 19th century.
 Huge planted chestnut trees can be found in Sherwood, Oregon, as the Mediterranean climate of the West Coast discourages the fungus, which relies on hot, humid summer weather.
 American chestnut also thrives as far north as Revelstoke, British Columbia.

 At present, it is believed that survival of C. dentata for more than a decade in its native range is almost impossible.
-The fungus uses various oak trees as a host, and while the oak itself is unaffected, American chestnuts nearby will succumb to the blight in approximately a year or more.
+The fungus uses various oak trees as a host, and while the oak is unaffected, American chestnuts nearby will succumb to the blight in approximately a year or more.
 In addition, the hundreds of chestnut stumps and "living stools" dotting eastern woodlands may still contain active pathogens.
 It is considered extirpated from Florida and Illinois.

 The reduced population of American chestnuts directly impacted many species of insects that relied upon the tree species for survival.
 Of approximately 60 species that feed upon the American chestnut, seven rely entirely on the American chestnut as a food source.
 Some of these, like the American chestnut moth, are now extinct or severely reduced in population.